Tag documents in a review set in Advanced eDiscovery

-Identifying content that must be reviewed by an expert or an attorney
+Identifying content that must be reviewed by an expert or attorney

 When experts, attorneys, or other users review content in a review set, their opinions related to the content can be captured by using tags.
 For example, if the intent is to cull unnecessary content, a user can tag documents with a tag such as "non-responsive".
-After content has been reviewed and tagged, a review set search can be created to exclude any content tagged as "non-responsive", which eliminates this content from the next steps in the eDiscovery workflow.
-The tag panel can be customized for every case so that the tags can support the intended review workflow.
+After content has been reviewed and tagged, a review set search can be created to exclude any content tagged as "non-responsive".
+This process eliminates the non-responsive content from the next steps in the eDiscovery workflow.
+The tagging panel in a review set can be customized for every case so that the tags support the intended review workflow for the case.

 Advanced eDiscovery provides two types of tags:

-Single choice tags - Restricts users to select a single tag within a group.
-This can be useful to ensure users don't select conflicting tags such as "responsive" and "non-responsive".
-These will appear as radio buttons.
+Single choice tags: Restricts reviewers to selecting a single tag within a group.
+These types of tags can be useful to ensure that reviewers don't select conflicting tags such as "responsive" and "non-responsive".
+Single choice tags appear as radio buttons.

-Multiple choice tags - Allow users to select multiple tags within a group.
-These will appear as checkboxes.
+Multiple choice tags: Allow reviews to select multiple tags within a group.
+These types of tags appear as checkboxes.

 In addition to the tag types, the structure of how tags are organized in the tag panel can be used to make tagging documents more intuitive.
 Tags are grouped by sections.
 Review set search supports the ability to search by tag and by tag section.
 This means you can create a review set search to retrieve documents tagged with any tag in a section.